Etirinotecan pegol (NKTR-102)

 Data from a Phase 2 clinical study of etirinotecan pegol in metastatic breast cancer were presented in an oral abstract session at the 2011 ASCO Breast Cancer Symposium by Agustin Garcia, MD.
 View presentation slides.

-Data from a Phase 2 clinical study of etirinotecan pegol in metastatic breast cancer were presented at the 2010 33rd Annual CTRC-AACR San Antonio Breast Cancer Symposium (click here to download this presentation).
+Data from a Phase 2 clinical study of etirinotecan pegol in metastatic breast cancer were presented at the 2010 33rd Annual CTRC-AACR San Antonio Breast Cancer Symposium by Amad Awada, MD. (click here to download this presentation).

 ||San Antonio, TX|